 Sausage casings are an essential part of making sausage.
+After all, when we have a look at what sausages are made of, we have, of course, the stuffing with the meat, the sausage seasoning, and the meat casing.
 After all, a sausage isn't a sausage without something to stuff it in.
-But they're also important in ensuring your end product is flavorful, processed evenly, and has great texture.
+But sausage casings are also important in ensuring your end product is flavorful, processed evenly, and has great texture.
 The type of casing used is typically dictated by tradition but also varies by processing technique, ingredients, and size.
-Most sausage casings are natural, collagen or fibrous, with a wide array of sizes and applications.
+Most sausage casings are natural, collagen or fibrous, with a wide array of sizes and applications depending on the type of sausage.

 Hog casings are the traditional choice when making any type of link sausage like bratwurst, Italians, and kielbasa.
-They are also used for making smoked polish sausages, ring bologna with a small diameter and landjäeger.
+This type of natural casing is also commonly used for making smoked polish sausages, ring bologna with a small diameter and landjäeger.

 |29-32 mm||Small Brats • Link Sausage • Landjaeger|